puppetlabs/puppet-docs/source/pe/3.1/console_reports.markdown

 canonical: "/pe/latest/console_reports.html"
 ---

 When nodes fetch their configurations from the puppet master, they send back inventory data and a report of their run.
-These end up in the console, where you can view them in that node's page.
+These end up in the console, where you can view them in that node's detail page.

 Node States
 -----

 Depending on how its last Puppet run went, every node is in one of six states.
 Each state is indicated by a specific color in graphs and the [node state summary](./console_navigating.html#the-sidebar), and by an icon beside the report or the node name in a report list or node list view.

-- <span style="font-family: Helvetica, Arial, Verdana; color: #888;">Unresponsive:</span> The node hasn't reported to the puppet master recently; something may be wrong.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #818285;">Unresponsive:</span> The node hasn't reported to the puppet master recently; something may be wrong.
 The cutoff for considering a node unresponsive defaults to one hour, and can be configured in `settings.yml` with the `no_longer_reporting_cutoff` setting.
 Represented by dark grey text.
 This state has no icon; the node retains whatever icon the last report used.
-- <span style="font-family: Helvetica, Arial, Verdana; color: #c21;">Failed:</span> During its last Puppet run, this node encountered some error from which it couldn't recover.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #D93129;">Failed:</span> During its last Puppet run, this node encountered some error from which it couldn't recover.
 Something is probably wrong, and investigation is recommended.
 Represented by red text or the ![failed][failed] failed icon.
-- <span style="font-family: Helvetica, Arial, Verdana; color: #e72;">Pending:</span> During its last Puppet run, this node _would_ have made changes, but since it was either running in no-op mode or found a discrepancy in a resource whose `noop` metaparameter was set to `true`, it _simulated_ the changes instead of enforcing them.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #EFA92D;">Pending:</span> During its last Puppet run, this node _would_ have made changes, but since it was either running in no-op mode or found a discrepancy in a resource whose `noop` metaparameter was set to `true`, it _simulated_ the changes instead of enforcing them.
 See the node's last report for more details.
 Represented by orange text or the ![pending][pending] pending icon.
-- <span style="font-family: Helvetica, Arial, Verdana; color: #069;">Changed:</span> This node's last Puppet run was successful, and changes were made to bring the node into compliance.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #78B7D2;">Changed:</span> This node's last Puppet run was successful, and changes were made to bring the node into compliance.
 Represented by blue text or the ![changed][changed] changed icon.
-- <span style="font-family: Helvetica, Arial, Verdana; color: #093;">Unchanged:</span> This node's last Puppet run was successful, and it was fully compliant; no changes were necessary.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #78C145;">Unchanged:</span> This node's last Puppet run was successful, and it was fully compliant; no changes were necessary.
 Represented by green text or the ![unchanged][unchanged] unchanged icon.
-- <span style="font-family: Helvetica, Arial, Verdana; color: #aaa;">Unreported:</span> Although Dashboard is aware of this node's existence, it has never submitted a Puppet report.
+- <span style="font-family: Helvetica, Arial, Verdana; color: #818285;">Unreported:</span> Although Dashboard is aware of this node's existence, it has never submitted a Puppet report.
 It may be a newly-commissioned node, it may have never come online, or its copy of Puppet may not be configured correctly.
 Represented by light grey text or the ![error][error] error icon.

 [changed]: ./images/console/icon_changed.png
 [error]: ./images/console/icon_error.png